Imadmalaq/ElevatorControlSystem/README.md

 ## Breakdown of Work

-Kieran Rourke: supported functionality for the Elevator, DataPacket, Scheduler<br>
+Kieran Rourke: supported functionality for the Elevator, DataPacket, Scheduler.
+Extended project capabilities to support multiple elevators cars and supported implementation of fault detection capabilities.<br>
-Imad Mohamed: supported the functionality for the Floor, Elevator, DataPacket, Scheduler and state machine additions.<br>
+Imad Mohamed: supported the functionality for the Floor, Elevator, DataPacket, Scheduler and state machine additions.
+Supported implementation of fault detection capabilities.<br>
-Kyle: implemented the functionality for the MainSystem and supported the Floor, Elevator, DataPacket, and Scheduler classes, helped with state machine additions.<br>
+Kyle: implemented the functionality for the MainSystem and supported the Floor, Elevator, DataPacket, and Scheduler classes, helped with state machine additions.
+Supported addition of fault detection capabilities.<br>
-Humam: Testing work<br>
+Humam: Testing work.
+Supported implementation of fault detection capabilities.<br>
-Michael: created UML Diagrams, state machine diagrams, and supported with scheduler and elevator functionalities<br>
+Michael: created UML Diagrams, state machine diagrams, and supported the addition of fault detection capabilities.<br>

 ## Future Iterations

-- **Iteration 4**: Introduce error detection and correction mechanisms to handle faults like stuck elevators or doors not opening/closing properly.
 - **Iteration 5**: Implement capacity limits for each elevator car and develop a user interface to visually represent the position of all elevators in the system at any given time.

 ## Notes

 - Ensure that the input file (default name: "input.txt") is present in the same directory as the executable files before running the MainSystem.